noorbakerally/ShapeLDP/README.md

-# BlazeLDP
+# ShapeLDP

-BlazeLDP generates <a href="http://opensensingcity.emse.fr/ldpdl/ldpdl.html#ldp-dataset">LDP dataset</a> from data sources using a design document as input.
+ShapeLDP generates <a href="http://opensensingcity.emse.fr/ldpdl/ldpdl.html#ldp-dataset">LDP dataset</a> from data sources using a design document as input.
 The design document is written in <a href="opensensingcity.emse.fr/ldpdl/ldpdl.html">LDP-DL</a>.
 Use `mvn clean install` to build the project.
 There is a command line interface having the following options:

 ```
  -d,--designDocument <arg>    Path to design document